TarmuHu/cpsc349-portfolio/README.md

 ### 3. Open the Website
 Open the index.html file in your web browser:

-Option 1: Double-click index.html in the project folder
+>Double-click index.html in the project folder

-Option 2 (Recommended): Right-click index.html → Open with → your browser